Image

 Posted in: Books

 The title pretty much says it all.
-The Darkening Dream, my dark fantasy novel, is free on Amazon for the Kindle for just 48 hours — all of February 7 and 8, 2012.
+The Darkening Dream, my dark fantasy novel, is free on Amazon for the Kindle for just 24 hours — all of April 3, 2012.

 Download it here!

-This is a special two day only promotion via Kindle KDP Select.
+This is a special one day only promotion via Kindle KDP Select.
 Make sure to grab it while you can, tell your friends about it, and promote everywhere.
 At the end of Wednesday at midnight it will go back to its normal price.
 If it does well during the promotion Amazon will bump it up in their internal ranking and it should get a lot of regular sales afterward.
-That’s the theory at least.
+That’s what happened last time.

 A few words about the book: